 The bladder appears normal.

-There is some risk of infection from the catheter.
+There is some risk for infection from the catheter.
 Symptoms may include:

 - Burning during urination (after the first day)